Where to Find Philly’s Outstanding Cherry Blossoms

 Kelly Drive at peak bloom

-Over the last several years, we’ve scouted out the city’s prettiest spots for finding trees.
-Here’s where to go for some of the best cherry blossom viewing.
+Every year, we scout out the city’s prettiest spots for finding trees.
+Here’s where to go for some of the best viewing.

 Shofuso Japanese House and Garden